 METHODS AND COMPOSITIONS FOR DIAGNOSIS AND PROGNOSIS OF RENAL INJURY AND RENAL FAILURE

-The present invention is filed under 35 U.S.C. § 371 as the 5 U.S. national phase of International Application No. PCT/ US2014/068337, filed Dec.
-3, 2014, which designated the U.S. and claims priority to U.S. provisional patent application No. 61/911,406, filed Dec.
+The present application claims priority to U.S. provisional 5 patent application No. 61/911,406, filed Dec.
 3, 2013, which is hereby incorporated by reference in its entirety.

 STATEMENT REGARDING FEDERALLY SPONSORED RESEARCH